Snowy0521/Razavi_Electronics_Notes/Electronics_Razavi_03.md

-# Razavi Electronics 1, Lec 3
+# Razavi Electronics 1, Lec 3, Diffusion, Intro. to PN Junction

 This is my note for the electronics from razavi, I hope I can keep going it!!!